THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

-Finally, you take this number and add it to your annual salary of $41,600 to get your total income.
+Finally, you take this number and add it to your annual salary of $41,600 to get your annual salary.

-For example, let’s say you work 5 hours of overtime per week.
+For example, let’s say you work 5 hours per week of overtime.

 Take 5 times 52 to get 260 hours.
 Now multiply this by $30 to get $7,800.